msarafos/overthewire/narnia/walkthrough.md

             return 0;
     }

-In the above code, there is no buffer overflow as the call the `snprintf` writes data from `argv[1]` to `buffer` of a specific length, which is `strlen(buffer)-1`, securing the unavailability to overflowing and crashing the program.
+In the above code, there is no buffer overflow as the call to `snprintf` writes data from `argv[1]` to `buffer` of a specific length, which is `strlen(buffer)-1`, securing the unavailability to overflowing and crashing the program.
 What is interesting though, is the fact that `argv[1]` is writen DIRECTLY to the `buffer`, causing a format string